Title I Services

 The decision about how Title I money is spent is a collaborative process.
 The Title I staff communicate with parents, classroom teachers, administrators, and Title I students.

-This is done at each school building through advisory committees, surveys, parent and teacher meetings, newsletters, and presentations.
+This is done through advisory committees, surveys, parent and teacher meetings, newsletters, and presentations.
 Stakeholders share information and receive feedback about the effectiveness of all programs.
 This information is considered in the drafting of the application that must be submitted every year to the Pennsylvania Department of Education, Division of Federal Programs.

 How do We Know the Programs are Working?